Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 Taking a closer look into the pitch decision tree for Chris Sale, we see some patterns.
 When the count is 0 balls and 0 strikes or 3 balls and 2 strikes, the probabilities are relatively evenly balanced, as the pitch type doesn't really have much of an impact in this situation.

 However, when the count is 0 balls and 2 strikes, the pitcher has a significant advantage here.
 We can see that the probability of throwing a slider is much higher here.
 It makes more sense to throw a slider (that likely arrives out of the zone) here because if the batter swings (all likely will miss), then they will strikeout with 3 strikes.
 Otherwise, if they do not swing, the count only goes to 1ball and 2 strikes.

 If the count is 3 balls and 0 strikes, the batter has the significant advantage here, as one more ball means they walk and get a free base.
-Therefore, we
+Therefore, we see that the decision maker has a much higher probability of throwing a fastball (High chance of arriving in the zone), to get a strike and avoiding walking the batter on 4 balls.

+While the probabilities are skewed in certain situations, the random element of it helps to maintain a little bit of realism, as just like real life, you have to be ready for any outcome.
+Even if you know something is more likely to happen, you still have to prepare for the possibility of something else happening.